Settlement Agreements Solicitors

 An offer of a settlement agreement can be made by an employer or employee just before a redundancy process is started.
 From the employer’s point of view he does not want to expend resources undertaking a fair redundancy procedure where a settlement agreement would allow him the opportunity to simply pay off the employee.
 From the employee’s point of view, a settlement agreement brings the matter to a close expeditiously.

 It is possible for some settlement agreements to end up with an unfair dismissal or constructive dismissal claim.
 Some of these can occur due to disputes over ‘without prejudice’ discussions and ‘protected conversations’.

 An example was a case involving technical architect, Mr Basra, and his employer Bjss Ltd. Mr Basra began negotiations with his employer in 2016 to avoid a performance procedure.
 To Bjss’ proposal, Mr Basra responded in an email stating: ‘I accept BJSS’s 3-month offer subject to contract and without prejudice; today will be the last day at BJSS’.

 Mr Basra then signed off sick.
-Bjss wrote to him, terminated his employment and stated that this was on mutual agreement.
+Bjss wrote to him, terminated his employment and stated that this was mutually agreed.
 Basra made a claim of unfair dismissal based on the argument that he had not resigned.

 The employment tribunal looked at the email but not any other correspondence.
 They concluded he had resigned at a particular date.
 The Employment Appeal Tribunal sought to define when the resignation occurred and therefore concluded that negotiations after the resignation could be looked at by a court.